ELI Online Focus Session

 April 19 & 20, 2017 | Noon–3:30 p.m.
 (ET)

-Join us for this focus session, where we’ll explore these and other current issues in instructional design, collectively seeking ways to best support our institutions.View All Sessions
+In this Focus Session, we explore current issues in instructional design, collectively seeking ways to best support our institutions.View All Sessions

 Instructional design has emerged as the key resource for fueling change and innovation in teaching and learning.
 This new importance brings with it significant challenges, as instructional design must keep pace with—if not remain a step or two ahead of—the new directions and opportunities to support learners: